 Lupo Lanzara holds a degree in International Business (2:1 with honours) from the European Business School, Regent’s University London.

 Marco Bizzarri was named President and CEO of Gucci in January 2015, after serving as CEO of Kering’s Luxury – Couture & Leather Goods division, from April 2014 to January 2015, and as president and CEO of Bottega Veneta, from January 2009 to April 2014.

 He first joined the Kering Group in January 2005 as president and CEO of Stella McCartney.
 Previously he was general manager of Marithé et François Girbaud in Paris.
 He also held various positions, including general manager, for the Mandarina Duck Group from 1993 to 2004, beginning his career as a consultant for Accenture.

-Marco Bizzarri’s mantra at Gucci has been to foster creativity in every aspect of the business emphasize the importance of approaching the daily tasks of work in a different way, continually challenging and questioning the status quo and encouraging risk-taking within the framework of a learning organisation – an organisation based on a culture of empowerment, respect and inclusivity.
+Marco Bizzarri’s mantra at Gucci has been to foster creativity in every aspect of the business, emphasise the importance of approaching the daily tasks of work in a different way, continually challenging and questioning the status quo and encouraging risk-taking within the framework of a learning organisation – an organisation based on a culture of empowerment, respect and inclusivity.